core-coin/cip/README.md

 ## Contributing

-First you can open your proposal under [issues of this repository](https://github.com/core-coin/cip/issues) as well as in the discussion in [Core ◆ Talk](https://coretalk.space/tags/cip).
+First you can open your proposal under [issues of this repository](https://github.com/core-coin/cip/issues).

 ### Review: